Running an Arabian Horse Show ?

 - QLD - https://www.daf.qld.gov.au/animal-industries/horses/events

-AHSA Affiliated Shows and Non-Affiliated Shows often have a Show Grading.
+AHSA Affiliated Shows and some Non-Affiliated Shows may have a Show Grading.
 Your show grading will be determined by the standard of The Schedule of Classes you provide to your competitors.
-An extensive guide to what is required to have your Show Graded can be seen in this Show Organisers Guideline.
+An extensive guide to what is required to have your Show Graded can be seen in this Show Organisers Rule Book.

 New Shows/Events will be allocated B grading and this may be reviewed by the Board from time to time.

-Applications for a Specialist Guest Judge (any judge not on the AHSA Ltd Judges Panel, EA, SHC, HSAA or the Judges Panel of an overseas country which is a member of WAHO or the ECAHO panel) approval must be sent to email@example.com at least 90 days prior to the show together with the completed and signed Guest Judge Resume and the fee of $50.00.
+Applications for a Specialist Guest Judge (any judge not on the AHSA Ltd Judges Panel, EA, SHC, HSAA or the Judges Panel of an overseas country which is a member of WAHO or the ECAHO panel) approval must be sent to firstname.lastname@example.org at least 90 days prior to the show together with the completed and signed Judge Approval Application and the fee of $50.00.

 A complete List of Graded Shows can be found here.